OpenBankingUK/read-write-api-docs-pub/profiles/read-write-data-api-profile.md

 ###### Identifying the PSU Using an Intent Id

-To identify a PSU through an intent Id, the only passes in the consent id as described in the previous section.
+To identify a PSU through an intent Id, the client only passes in the consent id as described in the previous section.

 A `login_hint_token` **must not** be included in the request.

-In order to initiate authentication, the TPP must lodge a `bc_authorize` request and then display the resulting `auth_req_id` and `intent_id` as a QR code.
+In order to initiate authentication, the TPP must lodge a `bc_authorize` request and then display a QR code representing the `auth_req_id` and `intent_id` seperated by a colon.

+e.g If the `auth_req_id` is `3c5d9552-fbfb-11e9-8f0b-362b9e155667` and `intent_id` is `548b399a-fbfb-11e9-8f0b-362b9e155667`, generate a QR code for `3c5d9552-fbfb-11e9-8f0b-362b9e155667:548b399a-fbfb-11e9-8f0b-362b9e155667`

 The PSU would authenticate themselves on the ASPSP's banking app and then scan the QR code.